 Shinjuku Kabukicho: There are many recycle shops to sell used high end bags and watches at a lower price.
 I will take you to Godzilla road with real size Godzilla head displayed on a building.
 There are many restaurants and drinking places but you should stay safe on the main street and avoid dubious businesses there.

-Odaiba: Newly developed area by Tokyo Bay with a lot of modern shops and facilities.
+Odaiba: Newly developed area by Tokyo Bay with a lot of modern shopping malls and facilities.
+There is a real scale Gundam robot and a statue of liberty with a great view of the Rainbow bridge and Tokyo downtown.
 (Some facilities request an admission fee)

 Akihabara: There are many electrical appliance shops and other new travel attractions such as anime figures and the Maid cafes.
 (Admission: Maid cafe: from 2,000 JPY)

 Nakano Broadway: It is a department store of used figures of Japanese anime.
+This shopping mall is for maniac people and very different from others in Japan.
 (Admission free)

 Yanaka Ginza: It's a nostalgic shopping street.
-There are many old local shops for crafts and snacks/foods.
+There are many old local shops for crafts and street snacks/foods.
+(Admission free)

 You can see Mt Fuji from Tokyo on a clear day, but its possibility is about 30%.

 Tokyo Tower: Tokyo tower is a nice place to observe Tokyo without waiting so long.
 If the sky is clear, you can see Mt.Fuji.
-(Admission: 1200 JPY for the main observatory at 150m)
+Opened in 1958 for TV and FM transmission.
+(Admission: 1,500 JPY for the main observatory at 150m, 3,500 JPY for the one at 250m)

-Tokyo Metropolitan Government Observatory: There are two observatories with great view of Tokyo.
+Tokyo Metropolitan Government Observatory: Nice place to view Tokyo for free.
+There are two observatories at 200 m with a great view of Tokyo.
 Currently, only the South Tower is available.
+Usually not too crowded without waiting not too long.
 (Admission free)

 Roppongi-Hills: Tokyo City View; Observatory at 270m.
 It has Sky Deck which is an outdoor observatory.
 (Admission: 1,800 JPY, +500 JPY for Sky Deck)